akindebe/akindebe/README.md

 # Hi there!
 I'm Akin Debebe Gebremeskel 👋

-**Aspiring Data & Cybersecurity Engineer | Building secure systems and data pipelines to drive business efficiency.**
+**Aspiring Data & Cybersecurity Engineer | Building secure systems and data pipelines to drive business and healthcare efficiency.**

-I am currently on a gap year, strategically dedicating my time to mastering backend engineering, data systems, and the intersection of AI and business value.
-My goal is to design scalable, secure, and intelligent systems that solve real-world problems.
+I am currently on my second gap year, strategically dedicating my time to mastering backend engineering, data systems, and the intersection of AI and business value.
+My goal is to design scalable, secure, and intelligent systems that close real business and healthcare gaps.

 ---